ingowald/optix7course/README.md

 - Open `CMake GUI` from your start menu
 	- point "source directory" to the downloaded source directory
 	- point "build directory" to <source directory>/build (agree to create this directory when prompted)
-	- click 'configure', then specify the generator as Visual Studio 2017 (Version 15), and the Optional platform as x64.
+	- click 'configure', then specify the generator as Visual Studio 2017 or 2019, and the Optional platform as x64.
 If CUDA, SDK, and compiler are all properly installed this should enable the 'generate' button.
 If not, make sure all dependencies are properly installed, "clear cache", and re-configure.
-	- click 'generate' (this creates a visual studio project and solutions)
+	- click 'generate' (this creates a Visual Studio project and solutions)
-	- click 'open project' (this should open the project in visual studio)
+	- click 'open project' (this should open the project in Visual Studio)

 # Examples Overview